cnvx/argon/README.md

-# argon
+# Argon Object Classifier

-Computer vision object classifier for Android using the [cobalt neural network](https://github.com/cnvx/cobalt).
+Computer vision object classifier for Android using the [Cobalt Neural Network](https://github.com/cnvx/cobalt).

 ## About